Misha Cajic

 • Scope 3: All other indirect emissions, including supply chain and product lifecycle emissions.

-The biggest risk of double-counting arises in Scope 3, where emissions can be reported by multiple organizations within the same value chain.
+The biggest risk of double-counting arises in Scope 3, where emissions can be reported by multiple organisations within the same value chain.

 Why double-counting is a problem